nolmoonen/gpudct/README.md

      gpujpeg [ 66.906792, 63.323742, 60.480869]
 ```

-The PSNR values stay well within the acceptable value of 50.
+The PSNR values on all implementations stay well within the acceptable value of 50 (for this particular image).
 The implementations are explained [below](#implementations).

 ## Implementations